hakari is a set of tools to manage workspace-hack packages.

 doesn't do that.
 Instead,

-Cargo builds baz
+Cargo builds baz once

-with the union of the features enabled for the package: [a, b, c]
+with the union of the features enabled for the package: [a, b, c].

 NOTE: This description elides some details around unifying build and dev-dependencies: for